dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Question: In the absence of formal business and strategic plans, you have chosen to conduct a SWOT analysis to guide the assessment of business needs.
 What is the primary reason for utilizing SWOT analysis in this context?
 A: SWOT analysis helps to understand the right problem to solve.
-B: SWOT analysis helps to get agreement to further work in need assessment.
+B: SWOT analysis helps to get agreement to further work in need assessment phase.
 C: SWOT analysis is used to establish the strength and weakness of business need.
 D: SWOT analysis helps to understand high level important aspects of Organization.
 Answer: D